NyteshadeXT/PF2e-Vault/8) Adventures/6A - Rumble in the Valley (D193).md

 In the valley below, witnessed by monstrous emissaries, Kodan and the Talons fight the party in one last showdown.
 If Kodan defeats the adventurers, he proves his worth to lead the monsters of the Chaos Scar in an attack on Restwell Keep.
 If he falls, the adventurers end a grave threat to the keep.

 # Running the Adventure
 - **Caravan Troubles Again:** [[Ardia Ironleaf]] is looking for the party.
-Something about his caravans being attacked by elemental creatures from the Scar.
+Something about her caravans being attacked by elemental creatures from the Scar.
 Sound like she’s willing to pay lots of coin.

 # The Adventure Begins
 When you’re ready to begin the adventure, read:
 > [!note]+ Read Aloud
 > Within the walls of Restwell Keep, you’ve made a name for yourselves as heroes, ready to protect the innocent, rescue the endangered, and thwart the evil.
 As you walk along the streets, you’re thanked by passersby whom you have helped or those who just know you by reputation.
 >
 > So you aren’t surprised to once again be called to another adventure at the behest of Ardia Ironleaf.
 In the past, she has needed help dealing with the dangers of the Chaos Scar, which are numerous, to clear the way for her trade caravans.
-Ardia asks you to investigate a possible incursion by elementals that threaten one of his trade routes.
+Ardia asks you to investigate a possible incursion by elementals that threaten one of her trade routes.
 As always, she offers to pay well.
 >
 > “This should be short work for such experienced adventurers as you,” she says, smiling.
 Without waiting for your answer, she hands you a map to the spot where she believes the creatures are coming from.
 She encourages you to leave quickly, for she has another caravan moving through tomorrow.